sdegueldre/album-database/README.md

 # Album database API

-This project allows you to run a JSON API for an album database, you interact with a live demo of it at `http://album-database.herokuapp.com/api`.
+This project allows you to run a JSON API for an album database.

 ## Setting up